top of page

 Five hundred pairs of shoes were delivered in July 1776 to troops in Manhattan.
 They were transported by the awesome Captain Allen Ingraham who did so much for the war on his schooner "Chelsea."
 Source: American Antiquarian Society

-Army historian, Dr. Erna Risch wrote an excellent piece of army scholarship about the supply chain and the Revolutionary War.
-Researched, and written in the 1980s, she pulled it all together.
+Army historian, Dr. Erna Risch wrote an excellent piece of scholarship about the supply chain and the Revolutionary War.
+Researched, and written in the 1970s and 80s (without the Internet), she pulled it all together.
 A common problem was the Continental Congress.
 No surprise there.

 By February 1776, Washington was happy to receive from Connecticut's Jabez Huntington two tons of “a seasonable supply” of powder.
 This delivery enabled the army’s successful takeover of Dorchester a few weeks later sending a powerful message to the British forces.
 The Redcoats would go away....for awhile.